-Hydronephrosis of the kidney in a newborn treatment.
-Renal hydronephrosis in newborns.
+Treatment of hydronephrosis of the kidney in a newborn.
+Hydronephrosis of the kidneys in newborns.
 Surgical treatment of hydronephrosis in newborns

-Complete collection and description: renal hydronephrosis treatment in infants and other information for human treatment.
+Complete collection and description: kidney hydronephrosis, treatment in infants and other information for human treatment.

-Hydronephrosis is a disease in which the ureter is blocked by a calculus, tumor, blood clot, or urine flow from the kidneys is impaired as a result of an abnormality in the development of the urinary organs.
+Hydronephrosis is a disease in which the ureter is blocked by a stone, tumor, blood clot, or the flow of urine from the kidneys is impaired as a result of an abnormal development of the urinary organs.

-In newborns, a congenital pathology usually occurs that affects one of the kidneys (most often the left one).
-But there is also a bilateral lesion (in 11% of cases of the total amount of the detected disease).
-With this option, it is necessary to apply urgent surgical intervention, otherwise, as a result of the development of insufficiency, the death of the baby may occur.
-The combination of enlargement of the renal pelvis and ureter is called ureterohydronephrosis.
+Usually occurs in newborns congenital pathology, which affects one of the kidneys (most often the left).
+But there is also a bilateral lesion (in 11% of cases of the total number of detected diseases).
+With this option, it is necessary to apply urgent surgical intervention, otherwise the baby may die as a result of the development of insufficiency.
+The combination of dilation of the renal pelvis and ureter is called ureterohydronephrosis.

-With a diagnosis such as hydronephrosis in newborns, treatment is carried out mainly by surgery, all conservative methods are used only to alleviate the condition and to prepare for surgical intervention.
-Medicines are also used in the postoperative period to reduce the likelihood of complications.
+With a diagnosis such as hydronephrosis in newborns, treatment is carried out primarily surgically; all conservative methods are used only for some relief of the condition and in order to prepare for surgical intervention.
+Medicines are also used in postoperative period, to reduce the likelihood of complications.

 Manifestations of hydronephrosis

-This ailment is dangerous in that it begins to manifest itself more often only at the third stage.
-And the timely detection of hydronephrosis in a newborn lies entirely with the parents of the baby.
-You should pay attention if the child becomes capricious, poorly eaten, his sleep is disturbed.
-With the development of pain in the tummy, he can twist his legs and pull them up.
+This disease is dangerous because it most often begins to manifest itself only in the third stage.
+And timely detection of hydronephrosis in a newborn lies entirely with the baby’s parents.
+You should pay attention if the child becomes capricious, eats poorly, or has trouble sleeping.
+As abdominal pain develops, he may twist his legs and pull them up.

 It is especially important to pay attention to the quality and condition of urine.
-You should go to the doctor immediately if bleeding appears on the diapers.
+You should immediately go to the doctor if you see bleeding.

-The main symptom of this disease is an enlargement of the kidney, which is easy to palpate with a bimanual palpation examination, or with an ultrasound scan.
-A strong kidney enlargement in a baby can be seen on an enlarged belly.
-Accession of an infectious complication, which often accompanies hydronephrosis, an increase in temperature is observed.
-In this case, an increased content of leukocytes is found in the urine.
+The main symptom of this disease is an enlarged kidney, which can be easily felt by bimanual palpation or by ultrasound.
+A strong enlargement of the baby's kidneys can be seen by the enlarged abdomen.
+The addition of an infectious complication, which often accompanies hydronephrosis, causes an increase in temperature.
+In this case, an increased content of leukocytes is detected in the urine.

 In newborns, hydronephrosis can develop for several reasons:

-1. Narrowing of the junction of the pelvis into the ureter.
+1. Narrowing of the junction of the pelvis and the ureter.

-1. Narrowing of the junction of the ureter into the bladder.
-In this case, not only hydronephrosis develops, but also an accumulation of fluid in the urethra (megaloureter) occurs.
+1. Narrowing of the ureteric junction bladder.
+In this case, not only hydronephrosis develops, but also fluid accumulation in the urethra (megalureter).

 1. Development of vesicoureteral reflux.
-In this condition, fluid from the bladder back into the ureter occurs.
-It occurs as a result of congenital underdevelopment or lack of valves that prevent urine backflow.
+In this condition, fluid backflows from the bladder into the ureter.
+Occurs as a result of congenital underdevelopment or absence of valves that prevent the reverse flow of urine.

 1. Non-obstructive hydronephrosis.
 This pathology is rare.
-With it, there is a violation of the excretion of urine by the kidneys without visible mechanical obstacles.
+With it, there is a violation of urine excretion by the kidneys without visible mechanical obstacles.

 1. Polycystic renal dysplasia.